eco2116/Static-Analysis/README.txt

 # Part 2
 #########################################################

+Note: You must have root access to run these scripts.

 -----ping.py (2a)-----

 In this python script, I use scapy to send an ICMP (ping) message given an IP address.
-You must have root access to run this script.
 The output from tcpdump for the packet sent and the response received is in ping_dump.txt.

 Example command:
 python ping.py 160.39.110.199